Save for retirement. American workers hear this piece of advice countless times over the course of their careers. After all, it’s important.

-“Flipping a Switch: Your Guide to Happiness and Financial Security in Later Life” is the latest book by Barbara O’Neill, a certified financial planner and accredited financial counselor who worked as a professor at Rutgers University for 41 years.
+“Flipping a Switch: Your Guide to Happiness and Financial Security in Later Life” is the latest book by Barbara O’Neill, Ph.D., CFP®, CRPC®, AFC®, CHC, who has worked as a professor at Rutgers University for 41 years.

 O’Neill experienced the difficult transition from accumulation mode to spending mode firsthand after leaving her full-time job at the university in 2019.
 She made the transition easier by embracing her encore career as CEO and owner of Money Talk, an online educational resource where she writes, speaks about and reviews personal finance content.

 “Flipping a Switch” offers a unique perspective on the post-retirement landscape for people who find it challenging to let go of the professional careers and wealth they worked for decades to achieve.

 O’Neill sat down with RetireGuide to discuss her experiences and shed light on how older Americans can be healthy, wealthy and happy in later life.

 Q: What inspired you to write this book?

 A: As I was preparing for this stage of my life, I found some financial books that dealt with how to prepare for retirement, and other books that dealt with the “what are you going to do with the rest of your life” lifestyle aspect.
 But I couldn’t really find one that discussed both.